 Seventh Street opposite the train station was a whirl of activity.
 Bars, restaurants and stores sprung up in a hodgepodge.
 In the center of the block, Frank Walters built an impressive three-story brick building with a grocery on the first floor.
 Art and Mary Kendrick, working as bellhop and maid at The Hotel Glenwood, saved for years and in 1905 were able to rent the upper two stories.
 Art’s brother Frank was also an investor in the startup venture, until three became a crowd.
 The Avalanche Echo reported the lease, opining that “everything bids fair to have a successful rooming house there.”
 The seventeen rooms were named The Denver Rooms.
 Within a short four years, the Kendricks purchased the property.

-The other important party in the founding of The Hotel Denver was Henry Bosco.
+The other important party in the history and founding of The Hotel Denver was Henry Bosco.
 In 1884, after landing in New York from Italy with just thirty cents, Henry made his way to Colorado.
 By 1906, fourteen or more bars were in the immediate vicinity of the new train station.
 The enterprising Henry Bosco rented a room in the basement of the river-facing Oberto Saloon to sell wholesale liquor.
 Henry’s wholesale liquor operation did well, and in 1908 he was able to buy the Oberto Saloon building.
 Wasting no valuable real estate; the basement was wholesale liquor, the main floor a saloon, and now the second story had rooms for rent.

 In 1908, Mike Bosco followed his uncle Henry to Glenwood Springs, as a young man of sixteen with $5 in his pocket.
 Mike worked polishing stones at the mill in Marble.
 Like many immigrants, he did not know what he earned because his English was poor, and he was afraid that asking would get him fired.
 Mike collected discarded bottles and resold them, making more money from that enterprise than in the mill.
 Using his earnings from discarded bottles, Mike began the franchise of bottling a new soft drink called Coca-Cola.
 The ambitious young man also leased the rooms for rent from his Uncle Henry and managed the rooming house, taking a break to serve in World War I.